Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] 500 error on specific comic when providing a non-number id.

+- [ ] Have poll.js run Docker command if it sees that the containers aren't running (problematic in the case of intervening run)

+- [ ] what to do when signing out on a page that would prefer to reload the page (all/gallery is an example)

+- [ ] On the all/gallery page, specify if a comic is published or not

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/